Antigua and Barbuda Investors Residency & Citizenship Solutions

 Your Grant of Citizenship

 The citizen must visit an Embassy, Consular Office or High Commission of Antigua and Barbuda to enable the physical collection of the passport and swear an oath or affirmation of allegiance.
-The passport will be valid for a period of five years and is renewable, provided that the requirements for renewal are met, including the residency requirements: the Government may by Order deprive of his citizenship a citizen who has obtained citizenship under the citizenship-by-investment program if the citizen does not spend at least 5 days in Antigua and Barbuda during the period of five years after becoming a citizen.
+The passport will be valid for five years and is renewable.
+During this time, the holder must spend 5-days per year onshore.

-A six-monthly report including applications made, granted and refused along with statistical data will be provided to parliament the parliament in accordance with the Citizenship-by-Investment Act.
+A six-monthly report, including applications made, granted and refused, along with statistical data, will be provided to parliament per the Citizenship-by-Investment Act.

-An Antigua and Barbuda citizen is entitled to take up residence in Antigua and Barbuda at any time.
+An Antigua and Barbuda citizen is entitled to reside in Antigua and Barbuda at any time.

 There are no restrictions on dual citizenship in Antigua and Barbuda.